vavrajan/STBS/README.md

 * `exact_entropy`: Should the exact entropy be computed (True) or approximated with Monte Carlo (False)?
-* `geom_approx`: Should the expected ideological term Edkv be approximated by the geometric mean (True) or should it be computed exactly?
+* `geom_approx`: Should the expected ideological term Edkv be approximated by the geometric mean (True) or should it be computed exactly (False)?
 * `aux_prob_sparse`: Should the counts and auxiliary proportions be worked with as with sparse matrices (True/False)?
-(From experience, strangely, sparse format does not lead to faster computation.)
+* (From experience, strangely, sparse format does not lead to faster computation with Tensorflow.)
 * `iota_coef_jointly`: Should the variational family over iota coefficients be joint (with general covariance matrix) (True) instead of mean-field variational family which imposes independence between coefficients (False)?